-In my last blog posting, I explained how the body of academic literature on human intelligence is increasingly clear: IQ tends to be largely inheritable, with 60% of IQ variability explained by genetic factors.
+In my last blog posting, I explained how the body of academic literature on human intelligence is increasingly clear: IQ tends to be largely inheritable, with up to 60% of IQ variability explained by genetic factors.

 6 IQ points may not sound like a lot, but over a population, this will have a noticeable difference.
 Literacy rates would be expected to improve, and more people might be inclined to pursue a higher level of education.